AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "plate_dish",
   "description": "Arrange cooked ingredients on a plate", "parameters": {
-    "dish_id": "ID of the dish to plate", "ingredients": "Array of prepared ingredient IDs in stacking order", "garnish_id": "ID of garnish to add (optional)", "sauce_id": "ID of sauce to add (optional)"
+    "dishId": "ID of the dish to plate", "ingredients": "Array of prepared ingredient IDs in stacking order", "garnishId": "ID of garnish to add (optional)", "sauceId": "ID of sauce to add (optional)"
   }
 }
 ```